bradleybossard/cheatsheets/tmux.md

     prefix :new<CR>    # new session
     prefix d           # detach from session
-    prefix s           # list sessions
+    prefix D           # brings up menu to select which client to detach prefix s           # list sessions
     prefix L           # go to last session prefix $           # name session